DavidCdeB/QHA/README.md

 ![Data flow](https://github.com/DavidCdeB/QHA/blob/master/P_finite.png)

 where the vibrational frequencies (called phonons in a periodic system) depend on the volume of the cell.
+These can be fitted quadratically: